oracle/terraform-provider-oci/website/docs/d/mysql_replicas.html.markdown

 	* `nsg_ids` - Network Security Group OCIDs used for the VNIC attachment.
 	* `security_attributes` - Security Attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 	* `shape_name` - The shape to be used by the read replica.
 The shape determines the resources allocated:  CPU cores and memory for VM shapes, CPU cores, memory and storage for non-VM (bare metal) shapes.
 To get a list of shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20190415/ShapeSummary/ListShapes) operation.
+	* `telemetry_configuration` - Telemetry configuration details of a DB System or a read replica.
+		* `logs` - Telemetry configuration details for logging.
+			* `destination` - Type of destination where MySQL telemetry is exposed to.
+			* `destination_configurations` - List of configuration variables for a given destination type.
+				* `key` - Name of the destination configuration variable.
+				* `value` - Value of the destination configuration variable.
+			* `log_types` - List of MySQL telemetry types that can be exposed on a telemetry destination
 * `secure_connections` - Secure connection configuration details.
 	* `certificate_generation_type` - Select whether to use MySQL Database Service-managed certificate (SYSTEM) or your own certificate (BYOC).
 	* `certificate_id` - The OCID of the certificate to use.
 * `security_attributes` - Security Attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `shape_name` - The shape currently in use by the read replica.
 The shape determines the resources allocated:  CPU cores and memory for VM shapes, CPU cores, memory and storage for non-VM (bare metal) shapes.
 To get a list of shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20190415/ShapeSummary/ListShapes) operation.
 * `state` - The state of the read replica.
+* `telemetry_configuration` - Telemetry configuration details of a DB System or a read replica.
+	* `logs` - Telemetry configuration details for logging.
+		* `destination` - Type of destination where MySQL telemetry is exposed to.
+		* `destination_configurations` - List of configuration variables for a given destination type.
+			* `key` - Name of the destination configuration variable.
+			* `value` - Value of the destination configuration variable.
+		* `log_types` - List of MySQL telemetry types that can be exposed on a telemetry destination
 * `time_created` - The date and time the read replica was created, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `time_updated` - The time the read replica was last updated, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).